AndreDlm/docs/part-5/requalification.md

   1. In case you have a Matlab license: install as a source code.
 For this: download `Reporting.Engine.X.Y.Z.zip` and unzip it into any folder on your hard disc.

-  2. In case you have no Matlab license: install as compiled library.
+  2. In case you have no Matlab license. install as compiled library.

      1. Prerequisite: download and install free Matlab Compiler Runtime version 2017b